Title: A Genealogy of Liberty

 Notice here that there is a continuity with most liberal accounts of freedom, that’s to say the presence of freedom is still said to be marked by an absence.
 But it’s not absence of interference, it’s absence of dependence.
 But there’s also a major contrast here with the classical liberal story because it’s possible on this account to be unfree even if there is no interference with the exercise of your powers and not even any threat of any such interference.
 You could still be unfree.
 That claim looks absurd to some contemporary political theories.
 For example, Matthew Kramer, in his book The Quality of Freedom, which by the way is the longest book review I have ever received, says how can there be loss of freedom when there is no interference?
 How can that be?

 According to the writers I am, talking about whom I want to call neo-Roman writers on freedom, it can be the case.
 And in two related ways.
 First, there’s an epistemological point to be made.
 If you are wholly dependent on the goodwill of someone else, then you never act according to your own will which is what freedom requires.
-Any action which you perform will be the outcome both of your own will and of the silent permission of the person on whose goodwill you depend who could with impunity have stopped you but chose not to.
+Any action you perform will be the outcome both of your own will and of the silent permission of the person on whose goodwill you depend who could with impunity have stopped you but chose not to.
 That’s always going to be there.
 That permission.
 So, all of what look like free action are actually permissions.
 So, you never act autonomously.
 There’s the first claim.

-Second point that the neo-Roman writers make stems from the consideration that it’s obvious that you couldn’t live subject to the arbitrary will of someone in any domain of your life let alone if you are a chattel slave in every domain of your life… you couldn’t remain for long ignorant of being in someone’s power in any domain of your life without noticing it.
+The second point that the neo-Roman writers make stems from the consideration that it’s obvious that you couldn’t live subject to the arbitrary will of someone in any domain of your life let alone if you are a chattel slave in every domain of your life… you couldn’t remain for long ignorant of being in someone’s power in any domain of your life without noticing it.
 You are quickly going to notice that.
 But as soon as you notice it, what’s going to happen?
 It’s going to generate self-censorship.
 It cannot fail to generate self-censorship.
 And there’s the second way in which your freedom is going to be undermined.

 Let me just spell that out.
 This is really a core claim I think.
 The first claim is very important because it’s about how power is silent.
 You could say classical liberalism is very bad about power being silent.
 It always wants to see the interference… see the noise.
 But some power is completely silent.
 This is what this tradition is more sensitive to I think.
 And the way this core claim works is that if you know that your predicament is that you are in somebody’s power, you never know what might happen to you.
 You are in their power.
 You don’t know what could happen.
 Anything could happen.
 Maybe nothing will happen; or maybe nothing bad will happen; but anything could happen.
-You’re going to want to do everything in respect of the person at whose mercy you’re living to keep out of trouble.
+You’re going to want to do everything, in respect of the person at whose mercy you’re living, to keep out of trouble.
 So, you cannot fail to self-censor systematically in the hope of keeping out of trouble.
 You don’t know what the trouble is but you have to mould yourself in such a way that you do your best to keep out of trouble.
 Summarised by Tacitus in a very unpleasant epigram — but you see what he’s saying, as he says — (that) there is no chance for a slave — he means a true slave, a chattel slave — not to be slavish.
 How could you be other than slavish?
 Because that’s your existential predicament.

 As you have seen, with the rise of — what you’ve got on the board which I have now pushed over to the right wing which is where it all belongs — this story that I have told you, (the neo-Roman concept) mainly gets effaced but not entirely.
 There’s a kind of rocky descent that we can end this lecture by looking at.
 Because we can ask this question.
 I am not talking about chattel slavery.
 This is… the question is very precisely formulated.